43 Geography Trivia Questions [With Answers]

 Answer: Mount Everest, at 8,849 m (29,032 ft) above sea level.

-Why it stumps people: Every geography fan has a “well, actually” ready for this one.
-Hawaii’s Mauna Kea is taller base-to-peak (about 10,210 m from the ocean floor), and Ecuador’s Chimborazo is the point farthest from Earth’s center due to the equatorial bulge.
-“Tallest” depends entirely on how you measure it.
+Why it trips people: Every geography fan has a “well, actually” loaded for this one.
+Hawaii’s Mauna Kea is taller base-to-peak (about 10,210 m from the ocean floor).
+Ecuador’s Chimborazo is the point farthest from Earth’s center, thanks to the equatorial bulge.
+So “tallest” comes down to how you measure.
 Above sea level, Everest wins.

 15. What is the largest desert in the world?
 (Easy)